aniruddhasudarshan/aniruddhasudarshan.github.io/_pages/other_stuff.md

 author_profile: true
 ---

 I am a native of Bengaluru (ಬೆಂಗಳೂರು), Karnataka, India.
-Other than mathematics, I like to play sports, do some fictional writing, and videography.
+Other than mathematics, I like to play sports, do some fictional writing, watch movies, and do some videography.
 I am a novice in playing the _Saraswati Veena_, an Indian stringed instrument mainly used in Carnatic classical music.

 Sports
 ------